CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_2.md

   - Set $E_j[i] = I_j[i]\ \oplus G_{r_i}(j)$;
 - Send each $E_j$ to the server.

-To search on this index, calculate the permuted index $\pi = \prod_{K_1}(i)$, then calculate the token as $F_{K_2}(i) = \tau$ and send $\pi, \tau$ to the server.
-As a response, for each document, the server will reverse the masking operation (reverting the XOR) and return the bit at the index of the keyword we are looking for.
+To search on this index, calculate the permuted index $\pi = \prod_{K_1}(i)$, then calculate the search token as $F_{K_2}(i) = \tau$ and send $\pi, \tau$ to the server.
+As a response, for each document, the server will reverse the masking operation (reverting the XOR) and return the bit at the index of the keyword we are looking for ($E _j π ⊕ G _τ (j) = I _j [π]$).

 *In the end, the server sees the real bitarray with enough queries.
 Why are we doing such complex operations then, if ultimately the server will read the unmasked values?
 Can't we leave them as they are instead of going with XOR, PRF etc?
 Maybe because we will never do so many queries to unveil the whole bitarrays?*

-Talking about performances, the first solution is linear in the number of encrypted keywords (it needs to search a match in every generated chunk). while the second is linear in the number of files (it needs to access each bitarray).
+Talking about performances, the first solution is linear in the number of encrypted keywords (it needs to search a match in every generated chunk).
+While the second is linear in the number of files (it needs to access each bitarray).
 The former is definitely not good, as usually you want to store **big data** in the cloud and you have a lot of keywords.
 The latter is better, but the best would be depending only on result set size.

 In order to achieve the optimal performance, we need to build a **reverted index**, as proposed in [CGK+06].
 We can create a dictionary with the keywords as keys and documents as values.
 This dictionary can be implemented as a hash table, hence access costs constant time.
-The idea is that you have this hash table giving the entry point for the keyword, then you build this large scrambled array with embedded linked lists that underline the lists of the various keywords.
+The idea is that you have this hash table giving the entry point for the keyword (aka the inverted table), then you build this large scrambled array with embedded linked lists that underline the lists of the various keywords.

 More concretely, the index can be constructed in the following way: